PepijnLinden/YogaWebsite/wordpress/wp-content/plugins/use-any-font/readme.txt

 = Does it works with any theme ? =

-Its built in Font Upload and Font assign section allows you to assign custom fonts to any theme.
+Its built-in Font Upload and Font assign section allows you to assign custom fonts to any theme.
 However, for popular themes like <a href="https://goo.gl/Oy6tvt" target="_blank">Avada, X Theme, Salient, Oshine, KLEO, ShopKeeper, SimpleMag, Porto and many more (540+).
 Check out full list here.</a>, we have added extra features that allows you to assign the custom font to your theme using the theme options panel.

+= Can I assign font based on language ? =
+Ya, Our plugin allows you to assign font based on language.
+It currently supports WPML and Ploylang.
+If you are using some others multi lingual plugin, please do contact us and we will try to integrate with our plugin.

 = Where are my fonts stored ? =